hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 notification or redirection.

-First of all you will need to set a Secret Passphrase in your HiPay Fullservice TPP back office under “*Integration -&gt; Security Settings -&gt; Secret Passphrase*”.
+First of all you will need to set a Secret Passphrase in your HiPay Enterprise TPP back office under “*Integration -&gt; Security Settings -&gt; Secret Passphrase*”.

 ![passphrase](images/media/image7.jpg)

 ##Configure redirection URLs

-To use the HiPay Fullservice TPP module, you need to configure the redirection URLs in your HiPay Fullservice TPP back office under “*Integration -&gt; Redirect Pages*”.
+To use the HiPay Enterprise TPP module, you need to configure the redirection URLs in your HiPay Enterprise TPP back office under “*Integration -&gt; Redirect Pages*”.

 -   Accept Page: `http://www.{your-domain.com}/index.php/hipay/cc/accept/`